L7G9/tplot/README.md

 Timeline web app

 ---
-T-Plot is a web app which users can use to create and store Timelines as a list of events.
-It has been created to demonstrate how to use the web framework Django and deploy it on AWS using Elastic Beanstalk.
-While many project features are still being implemented but the project has a fully functioning CI/CD pipeline which deploys the project on AWS.
+T-Plot is a web app which can be used to create timelines as a list of events, these are used to create a perfectly scaled PDF of the timeline.
+The user sets the scale and layout settings they want, and the app automatically handles the correct positioning of the events on PDF.
+Created to demonstrate the use of the web framework Django, it features a fully functional CI/CD pipeline that deploys it on AWS Elastic Beanstalk.

 The current release up and running [here](https://tplot.lukegregorydev.co.uk).

 ---
 ## Implemented Features
-  - Django Web App
-  - User registration, login and logout.
+  - User registration, login and logout
-  - Create, Read, Update and Delete information in a Postgres database running on AWS RDS.
+  - Create, read, update and delete timeline information in a Postgres database running on AWS RDS
-  - Permissions to ensure users can only view their database records.
+  - Permissions to ensure users can only view their own database records
+  - Timeline Types
+    - Date and Time using events ordered by calendar and clock time units including years, months, weeks, days, hours, minutes and seconds
+    - Age using events ordered by age in years and months
+  - Timeline Views
+    - Web based timeline
+    - PDF timeline
+      - Set timeline scale
+      - Control PDF layout
+  - User Guide
+    - Getting started guides for common tasks
+    - Reference guides explaining all TPlot's objects, values and settings
+  - AI Assist
+    - Request ChatGPT find potential events you add to your timeline
+    - Review the results and select which events to add
-  - High availability using AWS EC2 instances in an Auto Scaling Group with a Load Balancer.
+  - High availability using AWS EC2 instances in an Auto Scaling Group with a Load Balancer

 ## Project Road Map
+  - Timeline Types
+    - Years BC to AD
+    - Thousands/Millions/Billions of years in the past and future
-  - Scaled PDF timelines created from user’s data
+  - Ways to view timelines
-  - User guides and documentation
+    - Web based representation
+    - Slide show
   - Use AWS S3 to allow users to store images with their timelines
   - Sharing and collaboration
-  - Register with Google, Github etc
+  - Register with Google, GitHub etc
-  - Implement timelines with different unit types
-    - Data & Time
-    - Years BC to AD
-    - Thousands/Millions/Billions of years in the past and future

 ---
 ## CI/CD